 Stay: The Ritz-Carlton Perth

 Discover the wonders of Rottnest Island with the Qantas American Express Ultimate Card.
-Enjoy 55,000 bonus Qantas Points¹ when you apply online and are approved.
-Min spend $3,000.
-New Card Members only.
+Earn 75,000 bonus Qantas Points* when you apply online by 31 October 2023, are approved, and spend $3,000 on eligible purchases on your new Card within the first 3 months.
 T&Cs apply.
+Available to new American Express Card Members only.
 Learn more.